 My Dearest Mad-Readers,

 Being a huge fan of both movies and books, I thought I would try and determine two things today : The first regards my personal preference; as for the second, it should be much more objective, since I wish to draw out the advantages and disadvantages of both formats.
-To compare these 2 sensibly different medium, I have decided to answer several questions (in quite a biased way, if I may be honest with you, my dear fellows).
+To compare these 2 sensibly different media, I have decided to answer several questions (in quite a biased way, if I may be honest with you, my dear fellows).

 1. How Much Of A Pleasure Is It ?